-The future of the automotive ecosystem is heading toward the integration of multiple domains, such as the Internet of Things (IoT), connected vehicles, autonomous vehicles, and V2X communication.
-The integration and shift in focus will make software-defined cars to be the essence of connected cars in future.
-Moreover, as the ecosystem expands, the market would notice extreme competition from both proprietary and open source solution providers.
-On one hand connectivity is perceived as a key enabler for autonomous vehicles, while on the other automakers are leveraging the same to target B2C business with connected portfolios trying to offer maximum set of services throughout the lifetime of vehicles.
-Personalization and customization has paved way for technologies like Artificial Intelligence and deep machine learning which are enhancing the way drivers interact with the car through different HMI options.
-Telematics – which is considered to be the back bone of Big Data in automotive industry – has evolved from being a part of OEMs cost savings strategy to a potential money spinner in today’s scenario.
+On the one hand, connectivity is perceived as a key enabler for autonomous vehicles.
+On the other hand, automakers are leveraging connectivity technologies to target B2C businesses with connected portfolios that offer a maximum set of services throughout the lifetime of the vehicle.
+Personalization and customization have paved the way for technologies like Artificial Intelligence (AI) and deep machine learning which, by supporting different human machine interface (HMI) options, enhance the way drivers interact with their vehicles.
+Telematics, which is considered the backbone of Big Data in the automotive industry, has evolved from being a part of OEMs’ cost savings strategies to a potential money spinner in today’s scenario.

 Frost & Sullivan provides industry-leading thought-leadership research as well as market quantification & forecasts on topics related to active safety, automated driving, connected mobility and next-generation connectivity for vehicles.
 Be it competitive landscaping or business-models ideation, the global team of research professionals and consultants provide the right solution expertise for industry challenges.
 Backed by strong knowledge and advisory services portfolio, some of the best practices in the industry have been recognized and benchmarked to help clients create their future strategy.
 Frost & Sullivan’s capabilities in this space has been well received by leading OEMs, suppliers, service providers, legislators and industry bodies alike.